 A poet's memoir of his mother that flows backwards through time, and excavates a shard of European history - a deeply honest, tender and yet unsentimental autobiographical journey.

-In July 1975, Magda Szirtes died in the ambulance on the way to hospital after she had tried to take her own life.
+In July 1975, George Szirtes' mother, Magda, died in an ambulance, on her way to hospital after attempting to take her own life.
 She was fifty-one years old.
-The Photographer at Sixteen spools into the past, through her exile in England, her flight with her husband and two young boys from Hungary in 1956 and her time in two concentration camps, her girlhood as an ambitious photographer, and the unknowable fate of her vanished family in Transylvania.
+This memoir is an attempt to make sense of what came before, to re-construct who Magda Szirtes really was.
+The Photographer at Sixteen moves from her death, spooling backwards through her years as a mother, through sickness and exile in England, the family's flight from Hungary in 1956, her time in two concentration camps, her girlhood as an ambitious photographer and her vanished family in Transylvania.

 In this extraordinary, hybrid book - part memoir, part history, part poetic journey - Szirtes re-makes the life of his mother, tracing her childhood in Europe's darkest period to her life in Britain after the Hungarian uprising.
 He brilliantly captures how sometimes it's those closest to us who remain the most mysterious.